harikagujjula/react-project/src/components/SendingHttpRequestsDemo/README.md

+# Tasks
+  * Using the same placepicker setup but now fetching data from another backend server (Node.js) rather than a constant or from a file on same server.
+  * Fetching data via http.
+  * Usage of await/async.
+  * Handling fetch using try/catch, Handling loading of data, Handling error response.
+  * Store the places picked in the backend server by POST request rather than using local storage, so that the selected places remain showing up even after reloading the page.
 # Goal: How to connect to a Database?
   * Initial setup: This folder provides the same Placepicker but this time with data from another server accessed through HTTP requests.
 The backend folder here has the